nag92/pdblib-matlab/README.md

 # pbdlib-matlab

 PbDLib is a set of tools combining statistical learning, dynamical systems and optimal control approaches for programming-by-demonstration applications.
 The Matlab/GNU Octave version is currently maintained by Sylvain Calinon, Idiap Research Institute, http://idiap.ch/~scalinon/, http://calinon.ch.

+A C++ version of the library (with currently fewer functionalities) is available at https://gitlab.idiap.ch/rli/pbdlib

 ### Compatibility